 Selector lever positions

-The selected gear is displayed on the side of the selector lever and on the instrument panel display.
+The gear selected is displayed on the side of the selector lever and on the display1) in the combi-instrument.
 The currently selected gear for the automatic gearbox will also be shown on the display.

 Tiptronic gear indicator